-Pathport® VIA Gigabit Ethernet switches are designed for live entertainment Ethernet systems, including audio and DMX-over-Ethernet networks.
-This manual covers models 6730, 6740, 6741 and 6742 running firmware of 3.8.0 or higher.
+VIA[TM] Gigabit Ethernet switches are designed for live entertainment Ethernet systems, including audio and DMX-over-Ethernet networks.
+This manual covers models 6750 and 6750-P running firmware of 5.0 or higher.

-The VIA Ethernet Switch is intended specifically for signal routing between Pathport DMX-over-Ethernet nodes, or similar equipment, and Ethernet-aware lighting and audio control products, such as consoles and controllers and end equipment.
-A VIA is a routing device and is not a source of the control protocols or the data being passed.
+The VIA Ethernet Switch is intended specifically for signal routing between Pathport® DMX-over-Ethernet nodes, or similar equipment, and Ethernet-aware lighting and audio control products, such as consoles and controllers and end equipment.
+VIA is a routing device and is not a source of the control protocols or the data being passed.
 Switches only provide management control over the data path.

 Upgrades implementing further Layer 2 and Layer 3 management features will be released on the Pathway Connectivity website from time to time.
-The VIA is easily upgraded using Pathport Manager software, a free download.
+The VIA is easily upgraded using the freely available configuration tool, Pathscape.